gpc/greenmail/README.md

 The plugin adds a `deleteAllMessages()` convenience method to the `greenMail` bean that deletes all received messages.

-h2.
-Usage in running application
+### Usage in running application

 The plugin provides a controller and view to show messages that are 'sent' from the application.
-Simply browse to http://localhost:8080//greenmail and it will show a list of messages sent.
+Simply browse to http://localhost:8080/greenmail and it will show a list of messages sent.
 You can click on the "show" link to view the raw message.

-Roadmap:
+### Roadmap
 This is a fully functional plugin, though there are some features that I think would be worth adding.
 Contributions and patches are welcome!

 * Messages sent by the Grails Mail plugin have duplicate "TO:" fields in the raw message and in the address list, for instance if the recipient is spam@piragua.com, then that email address is listed twice when you retrieve the address list for RecipientType.TO (e.g. GreenMailUtil.getAddressList(message.getRecipients(javax.mail.Message.RecipientType.TO))